VictorBischoff/python-automation/vagrant/readme.md

 ## Prerequisites

+- Install Vagrant on your machine by following the instructions [here](https://github.com/VictorBischoff/python-automation/blob/main/vagrant/vmware-vagrant-setup.md).

-- Install the requirements library:
+- Install the python dependencies:
   `pip install -r requirements.txt`

 - Create a .env file inside of the vagrant directory with the following variables: